YannickTriqueneaux/CSharpProjectSplitter/README.md

 # How to launch it
 - Make sure to install DOT by executing the installer at the root of the depot
-- Ensure you chose to add the dot.exe in your PATHh environement variables (an option in the installer)
+- Ensure you chose to add the dot.exe in your PATH environement variables (an option in the installer)
 - Launch Built/CSharpProjectSplitter.UI.exe
--

 # How to change the code and compile it
 - Try to clone the depot and compile the VisualSutdio solution.